mate-academy/jv-fruit-shop/README.md

     r - return, means someone who have bought the fruits now returns you it
 ```

-Let's check in details all types of fruitDtos:
+Let's check in details all types of operations:
 1. Supply.
 You are accepting a new fruit from suppliers.
 The following line in the file will look like:

     ```text